nextcloud/documentation/developer_manual/app/tutorial.rst

 This route calls the controller **OCA\\OwnNotes\\PageController->index()** method which is defined in **ownnotes/controller/pagecontroller.php**.
 The controller returns a :doc:`template <templates>`, in this case **ownnotes/templates/main.php**:

-.. note:: the @Stuff turns off security checks, see :doc:`controllers`
+.. note:: @NoAdminRequired and @NoCSRFRequired in the comments above the method turn off security checks, see :doc:`controllers`

 .. code-block:: php